hmoazam/Microsoft-Social-Media-Analytics/README.md

 # Social Media Analytics Accelerator

+# Important

+We currently have an issue with Synapse staging tables due to some updates to the SQL pool connector implementation.
+We are working on a fix, please refer to https://github.com/hmoazam/Microsoft-Social-Media-Analytics/issues/2 for more details/questions.

 # Introduction

 In today's society, the use of social media has become a necessary daily